Carbon offsetting for UK businesses: a practical guide

 For UK businesses making voluntary net zero commitments, the categories most likely to withstand scrutiny are:

-Gold Standard cookstove and household energy projects — well-verified, SDG benefits, $10–40/t.
-Defensible and widely accepted.
+Gold Standard cookstove and household energy projects - often associated with SDG (Sustainable Development Goal) benefits, but still requiring project-level checks.

-Blue carbon (mangrove and seagrass restoration) — growing credibility, strong permanence and biodiversity co-benefits, $15–35/t.
+Blue carbon (mangrove and seagrass restoration) - potentially strong biodiversity co-benefits, but permanence, community rights and baseline assumptions still matter.

-Avoid: plain REDD+ avoidance credits below $8/t, old vintage renewable energy credits, and any project without a verifiable buffer pool or clear registry retirement record.
+Avoid: plain REDD+ (reducing emissions from deforestation and forest degradation) avoidance credits below $8/t, old vintage renewable energy credits, and any project without a verifiable buffer pool or clear registry retirement record.

 What does it cost for a typical UK SME?